ollipekka/Noobish/adr.md

 * Use ints for user defined positions, margins, paddings and sizes.
 * Use floats in Noobish Object Model (NOM) to ensure that rounding errors caused by integer divisions do not produce rendering errors.
+* Use floor for position and ceil for sizes.

 ## Color datatype